César Araújo: International career

 Araújo was named to multiple Uruguay under-20 training camps in 2020 and 2021.

 On 7 January 2022, Araújo received his first senior Uruguay national team call-up as part of a 50-player preliminary roster for 2022 FIFA World Cup qualifiers.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.

+Araújo made his debut on 5 June 2024 in a friendly against Mexico at the Empower Field at Mile High in Denver.
+He substituted Rodrigo Bentancur in the 89th minute as Uruguay won 4–0.

 Personal life

-Araújo has five siblings.
-His oldest brother, Maximiliano Araújo, is also a professional footballer for Puebla.
+Araújo is the younger brother of professional footballer Maximiliano Araújo.